kerryland/stuntbyte-sftools/docs/jdbc-driver/sql.md

 The major unsupported feature is currently scroll cursors.

 Anything that isn't supported will generally throw a SQLFeatureNotSupportedException, so it should be obvious when you have pushed the current version too far.
-If there's particular functionality you need, plea